-Lyda Hill will focus on identifying critical nonprofit resources in the community and work with them to strengthen their ability to deliver on their missions in an effective, high-impact manner.
+Lyda Hill Philanthropies focuses on identifying critical nonprofit resources in the Dallas and Colorado Springs communities and partnering with them to strengthen their ability to deliver on their missions in an effective, high-impact manner.
 The key tenets to this strategy include:

 These projects seek to encourage collaboration between key nonprofit organizations in the community that would better deliver on their mission and better serve the community with the help of one or more partners.

 These projects seek to identify critical community agencies that, with specific infrastructure investments, would be able to better deliver on their missions and serve the community in a more effective manner.
-These projects entail funding items such as technology, physical infrastructure, people or other critical needs that will provide leverage to the agencies.
-These projects will fund items that tend to be underfunded as they are not considered as attractive to other funders but do, in fact, create necessary infrastructure and leverage for the organizations.
+Areas Lyda Hill Philanthropies funds include technology, physical infrastructure, people or other critical needs that will provide leverage to the agencies, and other items that tend to be underfunded because they are not considered as attractive to other funders but do, in fact, create necessary infrastructure and leverage for the organizations.

 “Do your givin’ while you’re livin’… then you’ll be knowin’ where it’s goin’.”